BAY OAKS PROGRAM FAQ

 Q: What is the season schedule?

-Q: Where do EBU Rec teams play?
+Q: When and where do EBU Rec teams practice and play their games?

 Q: How does my child join a team?